giozom/Cucumber-Test-Framework-for-Newbies/README.md

 ***

-### Need to do the following if after you have cloned this project
+### Need to do the following after you have cloned this project
     gem install bundler
     bundle install

 ### To Run the features, run the following:
     bundle exec cucumber  -r features/support/ -r features/step_definitions